icurtis1/retro-draw/README.md

 <img src="./public/demo.gif" alt="Demo" width="800" />

 A nostalgic pixel-perfect drawing application inspired by classic 90s software.
-Create digital art with authentic retro tools and aesthetics.
+Create digital art with authentic retro tools and aesthetics developed with bolt.new and gpt-5.

 ## Features